xak2000/nomad/website/source/guides/security/vault-pki-integration.html.md

 ### Step 13: Configure Nomad to Use TLS

-Add the following [tls stanza][nomad-tls-stanza] to the configuration of all Nomad agents (servers and clients) in the cluster (configuration file located at `/etc/nomad.d/nomad.hcl` in this example):
+Add the following [tls block][nomad-tls-block] to the configuration of all Nomad agents (servers and clients) in the cluster (configuration file located at `/etc/nomad.d/nomad.hcl` in this example):